Živnostenská Banka: Austro-Hungarian era

-Just before the outbreak of World War I, ZIBA had 1,068 employees, 11 branches in Bohemia and Moravia, and branches in Vienna, Cracow, Lviv, and Trieste.
+Just before the outbreak of World War I, ZIBA had 1,068 employees, 11 branches in Bohemia and Moravia, and branches in Vienna, Kraków, Lviv, and Trieste.
 At that time ZIBA alone accounted for almost a third of the total capital of the Czech banking system.

 During World War I, it had to liquidate its branches in Kraków and Lemberg (now Lviv), whose businesses were transferred to local players.

 Independent Czechoslovakia

 ZIBA grew rapidly in the wake of the formation of the Czechoslovak Republic in late 1918.
 In 1919, it took over control of the Böhmische Escompte-Bank (BEB) from the expropriated Austrian bank Niederösterreichische Escompte-Gesellschaft, and the BEB in turn acquired the operations of Austria's Creditanstalt in Czechoslovakia.
 At the same time, ZIBA opened branches in Bratislava and Košice which had become part of the new country.